AI Agents in the Enterprise: A Realistic and Encouraging Shift for CIOs and CTOs

 Teams maintain oversight, make judgments, and drive strategic decisions.

-This layered model allows enterprises to introduce intelligence without reengineering their core environment.
+This layered model allows enterprises to introduce intelligence without re-engineering their core environment.

-Recognising Boundaries Strengthens Adoption
+Recognizing Boundaries Strengthens Adoption

 AI agents perform best when introduced within clear operational contexts.